joshuarichards001/financial-freedom/README.md

 - Django REST Framework for the server side.
 - Python for the server side language

-It currently has quite simple functionality of:
+It currently has the functionality of:

 - Adding a transaction
 - Deleting a transaction
 - Auto updating your balance based on the sum of the transactions in your account
+- Displaying Pie Charts that show
+  - Income vs Expenses
+  - Expense Category Comparison
+- A budget where you set how much you want to spend on a category and it will compare it to how much you've actually spent on that category.

 I will be expanding the functionality in the future.